dTile/DT/docs/spec.md

 #### Tile notation G, X, Y
 A tile is denoted by number by concatenating G (granularity - geen), X for horizontal distance (red) from the anti-meridian, Y vertical distance (blue) from the north pole.
 X and Y are padded with zeros that fill up the gap needed to achieve G digits.
 A tile X coordinate in a specific granularity level represents the number of tiles that fill up the distance of the specific tile to the antimeridian which is loacted at [90,-180,-90,-180].
 A coordinates of the polygon that bounds a tile can be extracted by an API function that takes G, X and Y as paramters and vice versa.

+#### Cube notation G, X, Y, E
+A cube is denoted by number by concatenating G (granularity), X for horizontal distance from the anti-meridian, Y vertical distance from the north pole and E elevation distance from the sea level.
+X and Y are padded with zeros that fill up the gap needed to achieve G digits.
+The elevation parameter of a cube denotes how far the cube is located (in cube units) from the surface of the earth, be it elevated or sunken (negative).

 #### TBOX - Tile Box
 Bounding recangle that outlines the bounds of all tiles that are between an anchor tile northwest corner and an pposing tile's southeast corner (hinch).
 A tilebox can be defined by one number that includes the tile number anchor at the interger part of a number and the distances in tiles to the oposing (hinch) tile at the decimal part of that number.

 #### CBOX - Cube Box
-Bounding box represent a box that contains all cubes situated between the northwest deppest cube corner and an opposing cube (hinch) south-east most eleveted conrer.
+Bounding box represents a 3D area that contains all cubes situated between the northwest deppest cube (anfhor) corner and an opposing cube (hinch) south-east most eleveted conrer.

 #### 3D Root Map
 A pseudo 3D bbox that covers all places on the sea level on earth on a Mercator projected map [-90,-180,0,90,180,0]